Carl Hugo Hahn was born on the 18th October 1818 in Riga, Livonia province in Russia.

 During this time of furlough in Europe he had also visited his family and friends in Russia, and his wife’s family in England.
 You can imagine that this was a time of great joy and refreshment after 13 years of absence from their homeland.

 Their 3 boys were left with relatives and friends in Germany to pursue their education, whilst Emma and Carl Hugo returned to their Mission field.

 1856-1859 Hahn’s second period at Otjikango (Neu Barmen)

 Returning to Africa via Cape Town they sailed for Walvis Bay and disembarked there on the 16th January 1856.
-They reached Otjimbingwe (which would become the new mission station) in March 1856.
-There he met many of the Hereros from Otjikango who were very pleased to see him.
+They reached Otjimbingwe, which would eventually become their new mission station in March 1856.
+There he met many of the Hereros from their previous work at Otjikango.
+They were very pleased to see him.
 Often missionaries cannot see the good that is accomplished by their ministry.
-Now it had become evident that their missionary labours had borne some fruit .
+Now it had become evident that their missionary labours had borne some fruit.

 When he left Otjimbingwe to return to his former mission station at Otjikango, he was accompanied by some 100 Hereros.
 They found the station in a bad shape.

 On the first Sunday there, Hahn preached to a congregation of some 150 people.
 But most of them though happy to have him back, continued to show little fruit of repentance.
 Hahn felt very despondent and in a sermon preached in 1857 in the Herero language he told them that he had felt that his preaching to them for the past 10 years had been without much success.
 Listen to his words preached on Sunday the 25th January 1857: